 After buying a house, there are a ton of things to do like changing the locks, painting and moving in.
-However in a frenzy, most new homeowners forget one important thing, setting up the necessary financial systems for paying the mortgage.
-I know this may seem like a no-brainer but hear me out because this is less about affordability and more about creating a simple process for making on time monthly payments.
+However in a frenzy, most new homeowners forget one important thing, setting up the necessary financial systems for paying their mortgage.
+I know this may seem like a no-brainer but hear me out because this is less about affordability and more about creating a simple process for making on-time monthly payments.

 The good news is that this applies to more than just the mortgage.
 Any large purchase you make will need its own financial “workflow”.
 This includes car payments and financing a timeshare.

 Want to hear the truth?
 Having a mortgage changes your finances.

 When I was living at home with my mom, I could afford to be spontaneous with my money but after buying a house I had to rein in my spending.
 I also realized that my relaxed way of paying bills (often late) wasn’t going to cut it anymore.
 With that being said, I created a simple process for managing my monthly mortgage payments.
 For all the new homeowners out there, here are the important things to do after buying a house.

 After closing, the first thing I did was contact my lender to better understand my loan terms.
 Specifically I wanted to know the things that I could and could not do.